The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 }

-This last option is preferable if you are working in small or well-defined files, as it maintains a good balance between clarity and convenience.
+This last option is preferable if you work in small or well-defined files, as it maintains a good balance between clarity and convenience.

-It is advisable to use the explicit std:: option (option 1), occasionally combined with the partial using (option 3).
+It is recommended to use the explicit std:: option (option 1), occasionally combined with the partial using (option 3)

 STD Functionalities